Sai Noi district: Geography

 Neighboring districts are (from the north clockwise): Lat Bua Luang (Phra Nakhon Si Ayutthaya province); Lat Lum Kaeo (Pathum Thani province); Bang Bua Thong, Bang Yai, and the districts Phutthamonthon and Bang Len of Nakhon Pathom province.

 History

 At first the area was administered from Bang Bua Thong District.
 On 1 January 1948 four sub-districts were split off to form the new minor district (king amphoe) Sai Noi.
 On 6 June 1956 it was elevated to full district status.

 In 1959 Tambon Khun Si was transferred from Bang Len District (Nakhon Pathom) to become part of Sai Noi.

 In 1979 the southern part of Tambon Rat Niyom formed the new tambon, Khlong Khwang.
 The following year the southern part of Tambon Sai Noi was split off to create Tambon Thawi Watthana.

-Economy
+Religion

-One of the world's leading tropical seed companies, East-West Seed (EWS), has its global headquarters in the district.
-EWS was named the world's top-ranked number seed provider to smallholder farmers by the Amsterdam-based Access to Seeds Foundation.
+There are total fifteen Theravada Buddhist temples in the district, of which fourteen Maha Nikai and one Dhammayut temples.

-Most areas of Sai Noi are still rural.
-Most residents have a rice farming career.
+Further there are two Christian churches and two Mosques in the district.